code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ##

 ##   [GAS - 8]  <X> += <Y> COSTS MORE GAS THAN <X> = <X> + <Y> FOR STATE VARIABLES .
 FOR EVERY CALL CAN SAVE 13 GAS

+>  There is 20 instance of this issue:

           File: 2022-11-paraspace/paraspace-core/contracts/misc/UniswapV3OracleWrapper.sol